 “We will, we will rock you!”

 The pounding rhythm and the passionate lyrics of this song make it an iconic anthem for those who are ready to win the day.
 Get ready to rock!

 “I, I did it all.
 I owned every second that this world could give.
 I saw so many places, the things that I did.
 Yeah, with every broken bone, I swear I lived.”

 Are you busy completing what’s on your bucket list, or are you just living within your comfort zone?
 This song’s powerful message is for you to embrace life to the fullest.
 It’s time to get out of that comfort zone and try something new today.

 They say that music is the universal language.

 Perhaps you’ve already heard of someone saying that a certain song saved their life or motivated them to take action when they had been scared before.

-Regardless of where you are in the world, music has the power to transform your thoughts and emotions.
+Regardless of where you are in the world, music has the power to transform your thoughts and emotions and shape your destiny.